Your browser is no longer supported. Please upgrade your browser to improve your experience.

 Meet the team

-Our staff and leadership team are supported by dedicated trustees as well as a research advisory board and a number of associates.
+Meet our staff and leadership team, who are supported by our dedicated trustees.
 We’re based in the UK but work with partners worldwide.
-If we’re looking for any new team members, we’ll list them on our jobs page.
+If we’re looking for any new team members, we’ll list them on our vacancies page.

 Leadership team